Hjorthmedh/RGCmorphology/ms/intro.md

-Recent advances in imaging and genetics have led to a dramatic increase in data available, especially from mice but also other species, to explore whether cells of distinct types form clusters in multidimensional space.
-Estimates for mouse retina vary from 12 [@Kong2005] to 22 [@Volgyi2009] based either on manual classification of cell types to unsupervised approaches.
+Recent advances in imaging and genetics have led to a dramatic increase in data available, especially from mice but also other species, to test whether cells of distinct types form clusters in multidimensional space.
+Estimates for mouse retina vary from 12 [@Kong2005] to 22 [@Volgyi2009] based either on manual classification of cell types or unsupervised machine learning methods.
 These unsupervised approaches use statistical methods to determine the optimal number of clusters in the data (e.g. using silhoutte widths technique; REF).
 However, these approachees have no ground-truth data to compare with the predicted number of cell types.

 In this study, we analyse the morphology of RGCs from several mutant mice lines where typically one or a few types of RGC is labelled with